Colorado Springs Housing Market

 What’s the Outlook for the Colorado Springs Housing Market?

 The average home price in June 2023 was $563,470, the highest it has ever been in Colorado Springs.
 If the average home price in June 2024 drops to $450,400 or below, then I’d say we had a crash or significant housing correction.
-Currently as of January 2024 the average home price is $526,000, not much change.
+Currently as of April 2024 the average home price is $572,000, so we have reached a new high, despite interest rates being near 7%, truly amazing.
+I can’t imagine the Federal Reserve will lower interest rates other than for political reasons, inflation is still too high.

-Last month in December 2023 the average home price went down 16,000 from November.
+Last month in April 2024 the average home price went up from March.
 The average home price has been oscillating up and down about $10,000 over the last several months.
-Similarly, the Median Home Price has been oscillating up and down, it’s high was $494,000 in June and now is $475,000.
+Similarly, the Median Home Price has been oscillating up and down, now it is $465,000.
 We hit the top for Median home price at $500,000 in June 2022 and almost reached that point with $494,000 in June of 2023.
 It is truly amazing that home prices have remained resilient in Colorado Springs.
 Given the steady increase in supply and the slowing Absorption of homes, prices are likely to come down.

-2. Days on Market Increases to 43 Days
+2. Days on Market Decreases to 38 Days

 This is an odd metric to see days on market go down a little since supply is up and demand is down.
-Also, the Absorption rate has declined to 66 days which is the best indicator of a slowing sellers’ market.
-In February the average days on market was at a high for the year at 54 days on market.
-I expect the days on market to go to 60 in February 2024 based on the Absorption rate calculation which you can see below.
-Affordability with high interest rates is crushing demand and so days on market is going up.
-Supply is steadily increasing too and so more homes sitting on the market is increasing days on market.
+Also, the Absorption rate has declined to 53 days which is the best indicator of a slowing sellers’ market.
+In April the average days on market came down to 38 days on market.
+I expect the days on market to go down close to 30 days on market based on the Absorption rate calculation which you can see below.
+Affordability with high interest rates is not dramatically crushing demand and so days on market is not too bad for sellers.
+Supply is steadily increasing too and so more homes are having price decreases.
 Throughout history 60 days on market is not that high and it is fairly normal, but sellers have been spoiled over the last few years.
-We can see the amount of homes with 30+ days on market is at 54% and homes with 60+ days on market is at 76% and these numbers are climbing.
+We can see the amount of homes with 30+ days on market is at 55% and homes with 60+ days on market is at 32% and these numbers which is not too bad.

 Absorption Rate vs Days on Market